Self Checkout and Self Service

 Reduced Physical Contact

-By letting patrons independently handle key library processes you significantly reduce the time staff needs to interact directly with patrons unless it is part of organized activity.
+By letting patrons independently handle key library processes, you significantly reduce the time that staff needs to interact directly with patrons unless it is part of an organized activity.

 Intuitive and Welcoming

-High accessibility in a few simple, guided steps empower patrons to manage on their own and feel respected and welcome – ergonomic options add to the positive experience of embracing library self service such as self checkout and return.
+High accessibility in a few simple, guided steps empowers patrons to manage on their own and feel respected and welcome.
+Ergonomic design improves the self-checkout and return experience.

 A Variety of Self Service Library Equipment Allows a Perfect Fit to Your Needs

-We find it important that you are able to choose the “menu” of services, you want to provide your patrons, without overstretching your staff or making patrons feel unwelcome – therefore we offer a selection of solutions for you to design your unique customer journey.
+We find it important that you are able to choose the “menu” of services, you want to provide your patrons, without overstretching your staff or making patrons feel unwelcome.
+Therefore, we offer a selection of solutions for you to design your unique customer journey.
+These options are typically:

 Intuitive User Interface